General | Admissions | Financial Aid | Career Services | Sponsorship

 In a very few exceptional cases, a waiver of the GMAT may be granted to candidates who hold an advanced degree in an analytic discipline.
 To request a waiver, please e-mail your résumé, academic transcripts and standardized test scores to EMBA@darden.virginia.edu.

 What is the range of GMAT at Darden?
 What is the average score?

 Our 20%−80% range is 560−720.
 We are particularly interested in the balance between your quantitative and verbal score, along with your previous coursework and professional experience.

 Do students need to be employed full time?

 Yes.
 Our expectation is that students are in managerial-level positions or can demonstrate strong leadership potential.
 Our curriculum is based on applying classroom knowledge to individual work situations, and is based on the give-and-take among faculty and every person in the class.

 Is there a minimum requirement for years of work experience in the EMBA format?

-The preferred minimum years of professional experience is seven.
+The preferred minimum years of professional experience is 7.
 The typical EMBA student has between 6 – 25 years of work experience.
 In the Class of 2014, the average years of work experience was 13 years.